 Projects in Progress

 The following projects are in various stages of completion, thanks in part to the Seven County Infrastructure Coalition.

 Funding has been received for the initial environmental planning phase of the project, which would include preparation of a Plan of Development that outlines the general scope, purpose, and need.
-An environmental consultant will be selected in the fall of 2016.
+An environmental consultant will be selected in the spring of 2017.
 The federal NEPA process would begin in early 2017.